Makster04/All_Machine_Learning/(KEY)Key_Terms(Undone).md

 New notes being addded:
 Gini Impurity: Heavily penalizes heterrogenity (more strongly than entropy)

+- Decision Trees can over-split which could lead to over-fitting, too much purity.
+-
+Choose a
 - If I say "no", it splits one feature space into one class
 - Split the data features X and target Y
 - Big advantage of tree-ased, you dont have to scale and no need to transform